eoncarlyle/puro/README.md

     - [x] Final message cleanup
     - [x] `onHardProducerTransition`
     - [x] `onConsumedSegmentTransition`
+- [ ] `ByteBuffer.getArraySlice` and `ByteBuffer.getBufferSlice` fixes
+- [ ] Handling consumer starts with non-current consumer start
 - [ ] Active segment transition race condition handling
-- [ ] (Small) replace the hardcoded 1s with
+- [ ] (Small) replace the hardcoded 1s with reference to current CRC size (in case it changes)
+- [ ] Check if the nonzero `consumerOffset` initialisation will actually work (ragged start problem)
 - [ ] Consumer and producer builders that prevent single-byte topics
 - [ ] Consumer builder that allows
   - For consumer to wait for a stream topic that hasn't been created yet (wait-on-start)
   - Different consumer patterns - from latest, beginning, specific offset, etc.
 - [ ] Retry delay
-- [ ] Control message handling and topic optimisation for consumers
+- [x] Control message handling and topic optimisation for consumers
 - [ ] Active segment transition race condition handling
 - [ ] Producer result types
 - [ ] Type Protection on VLQs